 The land before development

 The land one which our neighborhood was built was mostly undeveloped.
 The primary developer, Yeonas Land Corporation, purchased multiple sections from various owners over the course of 1960 to 1962.
-Other developers purchased land and grew the neighborhood on the upper-east side between 1967 and 1983 (including the east end of Plantation, Jesse Court, and Flintlock Road.)*
+Other developers purchased land and grew the neighborhood on the upper-east side between 1967 and 1983 (including the east end of Fair Woods Parkway (formerly Plantation Parkway,) Jesse Court, and Flintlock Road.)*

 Originally the Mosby Woods neighborhood was split between City of Fairfax and Fairfax County.